gurugrit/Capstone_UCB_MLAI_2025/README.md

 **Module 24** of the cource will close this Capstone Project with its relevant final sumissions.
 # Dataset

 The Dataset used for this project is from my own Organization.
 External users who are customers and partners register onto our organizations prime site seeking in IT NetWorking Solutions and Products.
 They typicall go thorugh a process of registration and there after come back to update their personal profile data through the profile pages after account login.
 Notifications during this process are primarily sent via Phones for validations.
 Many of these phone numbers are fraudulent.
 Rouge users or Organizations accross geo locations exploit the SMS-Based systems for monetary gain and fraud.

 The Dataset used here is one such containing the listings of many users and their phone numbers now deidentified.
 This is for keeping the confidentiality of the data from compliance perspective.

 #### Datafile Name - 🟨 Fraud_PhoneAnSMS_Dataset.csv 🟨

 The original Dataset had a million rows.
-For keeping the Data size resonable for processing and based on the machine speeds and processing times the data size is curtailed to 50K and has 20 Columns.
+For keeping the Data size resonable for processing and based on the machine speeds and processing times involved the data size is curtailed to 50K and has 20 Columns.

 # How is the project work and deliverables being measured? - Measurement Criteria Table As Below for Module-20 Capstone
 <img width="655" height="610" alt="image" src="https://github.com/user-attachments/assets/aec19771-7abc-4701-8097-69c8d25fa86d" />